markusobsil/gcp-professional-cloud-network-engineer/notes/2_vpc.md

   * For sure it can be replaced with a custom route, to e.g. route to a Proxy
 * Custom routes can either be static routes or dynamic routes
   * Custom routes can be applied to all instances in the VPC, or only specific ones (network tags)
+* One limitations of custom static routes is, that it cannot point to a VLAN attachment

+## Dynamic routes

+* Normally managed by Cloud Routers
+* Represent IP address ranges outside a VPC
+  * Received via the GCP peer
+* Use by Dedicated/Partner Interconnect, HA VPN, Classic VPN with dynamic routing

 ## VPC Firewall rules